We feel it’s important to make a separate article about the Xbox One controller.

-The Xbox One uses a different 2.4ghz wireless band then that of the original Xbox 360.
+I see people asking this question from time to time.
+But the short answer is “no” unfortunately.
+This was confirmed by us as we own an Xbox One controller.
+The Xbox One uses a different 2.4ghz wireless band than that of the original Xbox 360.
 The only reason for doing this has nothing to do with efficiency.
-And instead, has to do with Microsoft wanting to be a group of assholes.
-Milking the average gamer of all of their money into buying new hardware.
+And instead, it has to do with Microsoft wanting to be a group of assholes.
+Milking the average gamer all of their money into buying new hardware.
 Finally, Microsoft released this Xbox One Adapter so you no longer have to plug/wreck your USB connector in “Wired” mode on your PC.
-This unit originally costed $30(USD).
-However, the price on the Wireless Adapter has been dropping steadily due to overall circulation.
+This unit originally cost $30(USD).
+However, the price of the Wireless Adapter has been dropping steadily due to overall circulation.

 Bluetooth support of Xbox One controllers.

 Out of respect to being accurate about the Xbox One controller.
 Microsoft did release a revised version of their Xbox One controller which allowed for Bluetooth connectivity.
 The logic behind this was to promote gaming within the Microsoft tablet markets which normally would not have a 2.4ghz adapter or would find attaching this monster to the side of your tablet would be a little too bulky.
 The major identifiable characteristics between an original Xbox One controller versus one with the Bluetooth upgrade is by looking at the plastics and seeing if the plastics around the start button have a uni-body finish versus the original which has separate plastic plates.
 Ironically, the most expensive controller on the market which is their “Xbox One Elite” series has no Bluetooth due to the date of the version 1 Elite’s release.